 Due to high attendance the previous two years there will not be a fall sport science school in 2015.
 We will resume the fall program in 2016.
 We do plan to have the level 300 on snow school in the East Spring 2016.

 What: Covers the full Level 300 sport science curriculum whose four core topics include kinesiology, physiology, motor control and motor learning, performance psychology and pedagogy all related to alpine ski racing.
 Includes classroom presentations, discussion and hands-on learning.
 This event, paired with a planned Level 300 on-snow clinic block in the East following Spring Series will cover the requirements for a Level 300 coach giving the Eastern coach a quality Level 300 experience close to home if they are unable to travel in the spring to the National Coaches Academy.

 For who: Alpine coaches aspiring for Level 300 certification, or Level 300 and higher coaches looking for continuing education.

 November 6-8, 2015

 SkillsQuest Accredited Evaluator Training - November 5, 2015

 Copper Mountain, Colorado

-The Fall Alpine Coaches Academy is open to all USSA certified coaches.
+The Fall Alpine Coaches Symposium is open to all USSA certified coaches.
 We encouarge clubs to send a lead coach or program director to bring back the information to their coaching staff.
 To get the most out of the material presented at the Symposium, coaches should be working towards or have completed the Level 200 certification.
-The Fall Symposium is a continuing education event and does not count towards certification.
-In prior years presentations from National Team Coaches on slalom, GS, and speed trends and new techniques and tactics.
+The Fall Symposium counts towards continuing education credits, but does not count towards certification.
+In prior years we have had presentations from USSA Sport Education Staff and National Team Coaches on Slalom, GS, and Speed trends.